snowdj/geocompr/index.md

 It is published online here and by CRC Press in the [R Series](https://www.crcpress.com/Chapman--HallCRC-The-R-Series/book-series/CRCTHERSER).

 Inspired by [**bookdown**](https://github.com/rstudio/bookdown) and the Free and Open Source Software for Geospatial ([FOSS4G](http://foss4g.org/)) movement, this book is open source.
-This ensures its contents are reproducible and publicly accessible or people worldwide.
+This ensures its contents are reproducible and publicly accessible for people worldwide.

 The online version of the book is hosted at [geocompr.robinlovelace.net](https://geocompr.robinlovelace.net) and kept up-to-date by [Travis](https://travis-ci.org/Robinlovelace/geocompr), which provides information on its 'build status' as follows:

 [![Build Status](https://travis-ci.org/Robinlovelace/geocompr.svg?branch=master)](https://travis-ci.org/Robinlovelace/geocompr)

-The version of the book you are reading now was built on 2018-10-25 and was built on [Travis](https://travis-ci.org/Robinlovelace/geocompr).
+The version of the book you are reading now was built on 2018-10-29 and was built on [Travis](https://travis-ci.org/Robinlovelace/geocompr).

 ## How to contribute? {-}